 - Select the Site and Survey, and setup the column filters and sorting to show the data you wish to appear in the report (as described above).

-- Under the Reports menu, select the required report.
+- In the Reports dialog, select the required report.
 Save the file on your computer.

 - Open the report in Excel and adjust style and colours, remove un-wanted columns, etc.